Tokyo, Tokyo Neighborhoods

 Maneki Neko Train on Setagaya Line

-I was indeed very lucky on my very first visit to Setagaya.
-The first train I came across was a Maneki Neko train, and I gleefully boarded, thinking this was how all the trains would look on that line.
-Imagine my disappointment when my friend, who lives in the area and commutes daily using the Setagaya line, told me that the Maneki Neko train is quite rare – there is only about one Maneki Neko train for every 10 trains!
+The official name of this tram is Kofuku no Maneki Neko Densha (幸福の招き猫電車), aka the lucky cat train.
+And I was indeed very lucky on my very first visit to Setagaya.
+The first tram I came across was a Maneki Neko train, and I gleefully boarded, thinking this is how all the trams look on that line.
+Imagine my disappointment when my friend Sam, who lives in the area and commutes daily using the Setagaya line, told me that the Maneki Neko tram is quite rare – he estimates that there is only about one Maneki Neko tram for every 10 trains!

-If you do get lucky, here are a few Maneki Neko details you can look forward to inside the train:
+Thankfully, I took photos on my lucky encounter with the Maneki Neko train.
+Here are a few cat-themed details you can look forward to inside the train:

 The handles on Maneki Neko Train on Setagaya Line